Notes on the Geography of Northern India: Lucknow: La Martiniére and Christ Church

 The pictures in this group show just two places, an old but still prestigious boarding school and the main church of Lucknow.
 The two are close to each other.

-Claude Martin surveys La Martiniére, the school he endowed with a fortune created largely by lending money to his employer, Asaf ud-Daula, the Nawab of Lucknow.
+Claude Martin keeps an eye on La Martiniére, the school he endowed with a fortune created largely by lending money to his employer, Asaf ud-Daula, the Nawab of Lucknow, for whom Martin worked from 1776 until his death in 1800.
 It stands on the banks of the Gomti at the east end of Lucknow.

 A plaque explains the school's establishment in 1840.
 Martin despised Asaf-ud-Daula but served him loyally.
 Having built a mansion, Martin stipulated in his will that it should become a school.
-Martin's estate was held up in the courts for many years, and only in 1839 did the courts uphold his will.
+Martin's estate was held up in the courts for four decades, and only in 1839 did the courts uphold his wish to create a school.

 The riverside view of the school.
 Martin's motto, Labore et Constantia, or "Toil and Fidelity" can be made out on the first level of the tower.
 That tower has only 1 staircase, on the southwest side.
 It could be barred and the upper floor defended by one person.
 So it's said, at least.
 The staircase was blocked in 2007.